Evaluation of Forest Ecosystem Services

 Definition: Potential timber and firewood harvested in forest stands per year, assessed as the annual increase in standing stocks

-Metric and units: $m^3 \cdot ha^{-1} \cdot yr^{-1}$ of timber and firewood
+Metric and units: (m^3 \cdot ha^{-1} \cdot yr^{-1}) of timber and firewood

-Estimation procedures: For historic periods, potential harvesting can be obtained comparing standing stock volumes between consecutive surveys of forest inventories (Jose V. Roces-Díaz et al. 2021).
+Estimation procedures: For historic periods, potential harvesting can be obtained comparing standing stock volumes between consecutive surveys of forest inventories (Roces-Díaz et al. 2021).
 This assessment should preferably exclude forest plots where management has occurred between surveys, because otherwise the potential supply may be underestimated.
 For future projections, simulated forest dynamics should not include forest management, either.
 A distinction is made between timber (wood for construction, furniture or other uses) and firewood (wood for burning), on the basis of tree diameter at breast height (DBH) and species:

 • Timber: Changes in stem wood volume of trees from all species except firewood species (Quercus ilex, Q. pubescens, Q. faginea, Q. cerrioides, Arbutus unedo and Erica arborea), and DBH > 22.5